FuelLabs/sway/docs/book/src/index.md

 **Q: Do I need to install anything?**

 If you want to develop with Sway in your local environment, you need to install [`fuelup`](https://docs.fuel.network/guides/installation/) and your editor of choice that supports LSP, such as [VSCode](https://code.visualstudio.com/).
+There is also a [VSCode Plugin](https://marketplace.visualstudio.com/items?itemName=FuelLabs.sway-vscode-plugin) that can be helpful in development.

 If you don't want to install anything just yet, you can use the [Sway Playground](https://www.sway-playground.org/) to edit, compile, and deploy Sway code.